iTwin/itwinjs-core/docs/core/learning/frontend/Tools.md

 * Double tap to fit the view
 * Pinch to zoom the view in and out

-## Select Tool
+## Selection Tool

-iModel.js also provides [SelectTool]($frontend).
-SelectTool is a subclass of [PrimitiveTool]($frontend) for creating and managing a [SelectionSet]($frontend) from existing elements.
+iModel.js also provides [SelectionTool]($frontend).
+SelectionTool is a subclass of [PrimitiveTool]($frontend) for creating and managing a [SelectionSet]($frontend) from existing elements.
 A SelectionSet identifies elements of particular interest for examining properties and other interactions.